P7-33/BSWAP-COIN/readme.md

 ​    changes from 37.3

-- `new algo`: `ergo` for AMD GPU, can be faster with ETH mining timings
+- `new algo`: `ergo` for AMD GPU, can be faster with SWB mining timings
 - `optimize`: `ergo` slightly improce hashrate on Nvidia GPUs
 - `feature`: use `--temperature-limit` & `--temperature-start` to protect GPU from overheat, detail in readme.md